remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Adding Data to Our Web Application

-We're going to add a DyanmoDB table and populate it with some data (just a single row for the purposes of example).
+We're going to add a DynamoDB table and populate it with some data (just a single row for the purposes of example).
 Then we are going to use Lambda to retrieve the data and return it back to our web application, via API Gateway, of course.
-We could have [integrated DyanmoDB directly with API Gateway](https://aws.amazon.com/blogs/compute/using-amazon-api-gateway-as-a-proxy-for-dynamodb/), but I assumed a more common usage would be to do something with the data in our backend before returning the result.
+We could have [integrated DynamoDB directly with API Gateway](https://aws.amazon.com/blogs/compute/using-amazon-api-gateway-as-a-proxy-for-dynamodb/), but I assumed a more common usage would be to do something with the data in our backend before returning the result.

 First, we need to update our Lambda to get data from DynamoDB.
 We are using the [AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-javascript/) to connect with DynamoDB.
 The nice thing is that the latest release of this SDK is always pre-loaded in Lambda, so you do not need to install it (it's also pre-loaded into LocalStack too!).